GiuseppeSoriano/WeFood/Documentation/Documentation.md

 This is the main idea behind the design of the system.
 Consequently, the intentional alignment of the design with the intersection of Availability and Partition Tolerance in the CAP theorem places considerable emphasis on achieving eventual consistency.
 The subsequent paragraph will delve into a detailed discussion of the system's consistency management, focusing particularly on the *Inter-Database consistency*.

+Intra-database:
+Osservazioni fatte sull'intra-database consistency. nominando anche vote-post Post-collection prima.

 ## 7.4.
 Inter-Database Consistency
 Besides of ensuring *intra-database consistency* within a single database for *redundancy* updates, a trickier concern involves maintaining consistency between different databases.
 Two types of consistency are guaranteed, depending on the nature of the operation performed.

 - For operations deemed particularly delicate, **Strict Consistency** is ensured.
-An example is *User Registration*, where ensuring the correctness of setup before Users can utilize the application takes precedence.
+(An example) is *User Registration*, where ensuring the correctness of setup before Users can utilize the application takes precedence.
 Similarly, all operations executed by the Admin are handled with strict consistency, prioritizing the assurance that everything went well over a quick response.
 In such cases, strict consistency entails rolling back the databases to the previous state if an operation fails.
 The scheme in Figure \ref{fig:strict_consistency} is adopted, where the operation is first executed in MongoDB.
 If it fails, no modifications are made, and a `False` response is returned.
 If successful, the same operation is performed in Neo4j, with the user experiencing a *little delay*.
 If an issue arises, MongoDB is rolled back to maintain consistency between the two databases, resulting in a `False` return.
 If all goes well, a `True` return signifies successful execution, ensuring consistency.

+Tutte le operazioni che prevedono la gestione della consistenza effettuate da actor diversi da registered user sono gestite in strict consitency.
+Aggiungere fatto che admin fa solo create ingredient

 \begin{figure}
     \centering